rhul-compsoc/SimpleGUICS2Pygame/Sphinx/Tips.rst

 ------------------------
 Run
 ``python YOURPROGRAM.py``
-then asserts is active and this package is (intentionnaly) very strict.
+then asserts is enabled and this package is (intentionnaly) very strict.
 So maybe "correct" program in CodeSkulptor failed!
 It is a good point to develop and write *correct programs*.
-But if you want just run a program (or run faster), ``python -O YOURPROGRAM.py`` then all asserts is *inactive*.
+But if you want just run a program (or run faster), ``python -O YOURPROGRAM.py`` then all asserts is *disabled*.

 Ressources: images, sounds and example programs